 The fortress at Island No. 10 protected the Mississippi River as it wound south into the Confederacy.
 A Union siege was supplemented by firepower from a squadron of gunboats as well as the mobility afforded by nearby naval transports.
 When the garrison finally surrendered, it marked the first Confederate position lost on the Mississippi River.

 From the fall of 1861 to the spring of 1862, the Union and Confederate navies dueled in the waters of the Gulf of Mexico.
 New Orleans was the South's largest city, a vital hub of commerce, and contained one of the few functioning shipyards available to the Confederacy.
 In April of 1862, Commander David Farragut led a flotilla up the Mississippi River from the Gulf, pummeling the river fortifications around the city and being pummeled in return.
 After two weeks of stubborn resistance, Farragut had passed the forts and the guns of his ships commanded the city.
+On April 25th, Farragut demanded the surrender of the city.
 A small expeditionary force captured New Orleans at the beginning of May.
 In addition to the damage inflicted by the loss of such an important city, Farragut's actions were a striking demonstration of the military advantages to be gained by steam technology and the ability to travel against a river's current.

 When the Union advance during the Peninsula Campaign forced the destruction of the ironclad CSS Virginia, which could not navigate in shallow waters inland and was thus left without a base, the only defense left on the James River was Fort Darling on Drewry's Bluff.
 The Union Navy took advantage of this apparent weakness, throwing a squadron of three ironclads and two wooden gunboats against the fort while McClellan's infantry marched on Richmond along the line of the York River.
 With the help of a battery salvaged from the guns of the Virginia, the ad hoc force manning Fort Darling decisively repulsed the Union fleet just seven miles from the Confederate capital.